Excellent alchemy sim Potion Craft has brewed a new playtest

 I would be a terrible potion barterer because I simply cannot be coy about cool things.
 On that note, crafting and haggling sim Potion Craft is excellent.
 If you happened to miss giving it a shot when it showed up in the Steam Festival from February, not to worry.
 Potion Craft has just brewed up a new playtest that you can tackle for the next two weeks with all sorts of new characters and its mysterious alchemy machine.

-Potion Craft is a delightly physical take on crafting, in which you need to grind up ingredients, stir your cauldron, and pump the bellows to create each concoction.
+Potion Craft is a delightfully physical take on crafting, in which you need to grind up ingredients, stir your cauldron, and pump the bellows to create each concoction.
 It also allows a lovely amount of customisation, letting you create your own labels and names for your brews when you save them to your trusty recipe book.

 That's all before you get to the bartering bits (which are good) and the strategic adventure part of brewing (also good), both of which I hollered about more in February when I said it cured my crafting woes.
 Alice B rated it as well, giving it a spot on her list of best Steam Festival demos from that month's event.